Length 4.9 km (3 miles), terrain mainly flat with hill-climb near the end

 So, let's not waste any time: time to hit the streets!

 The starting point is at the Egyptian obelisk in the Hippodrome, that long, paved plaza in front of the Blue Mosque.
-The Hippodrome was built by the Romans as a horse-racing stadium seating 30,000.
-The stadium seats have long been carted away to be used in the many Ottoman building projects, but the north/south-oriented open space has remained.
+The Hippodrome was built by the Romans as a horse-racing stadium, seating 30,000.
+The stadium building blocks have long been carted away to be used in the many Ottoman building projects, but the north/south-oriented open space has remained.